HKAIR-Lab/HK-O1aw/README.md

 # HK-O1aw

-[包括模型介绍，参数，预期的场景@Sirui Han，讲一讲背景]
-HK-O1aw is a legal assistant with O1-style complex reasoning capabilities, trained using the Align-Anything framework on the O1aw-Dataset, based on LLaMA-3.1-8B.

-HK-O1aw aims to enhance large language models' reasoning capabilities and complex problem-solving abilities in the legal domain (specifically in Hong Kong).
-More importantly, HK-O1aw has open-sourced all training data, code, and prompts used for synthetic data generation, providing greater convenience for the community and researchers.
+HK-O1aw is a legal assistant designed to handle complex legal reasoning, specifically for the Hong Kong legal system.
+It is built using the [Align-Anything](https://github.com/PKU-Alignment/align-anything) framework and trained on the [O1aw-Dataset](https://huggingface.co/datasets/HKAIR-Lab/HK-O1aw-SFT-16K)., based on the LLaMA-3.1-8B model.
+The primary goal of HK-O1aw is to improve the reasoning and problem-solving abilities of large language models in the legal domain.
+Importantly, all training data, code, and prompts used for synthetic data generation have been open-sourced, facilitating research and collaboration within the community.

-6 ~ 7 行
+HK-O1aw addresses the need for intelligent legal assistance in Hong Kong, where legal issues often require in-depth analysis and precise reasoning.
+It integrates advanced O1-style reasoning capabilities, enhancing its ability to perform complex legal analysis, understand context, identify precedents, and interpret statutes.
+This makes HK-O1aw a significant advancement in applying AI to legal services in Hong Kong, aiding in more efficient, accurate, and accessible legal services and education.

+The focus on complex reasoning within Hong Kong's legal data is crucial because the region operates under a common law jurisdiction.
+In such systems, legal decisions are greatly influenced by precedents and judicial interpretations, requiring detailed analysis and understanding of case law.
+HK-O1aw is the first complex reasoning model tailored for the common law system, enabling it to effectively navigate precedent-based reasoning and case analysis.
+This specialization makes it particularly valuable for improving legal services and education in common law jurisdictions.

+HK-O1aw currently serves as a valuable assistant for citizens, providing solutions to users' problems with detailed reasoning paths.
+It also holds significant potential in legal education by acting as an interactive tool that helps students grasp complex legal concepts, interpret statutes, analyze landmark cases, and practice drafting legal documents.
+This enhances comprehension, encourages critical thinking, and improves academic performance, marking a significant advancement in applying AI to the legal field in Hong Kong and fostering better-informed legal decisions and education.

+Looking to the future, we anticipate continuous updates and iterations that will enable HK-O1aw to be deployed in professional settings.
+It aims to become a specialized legal assistant for lawyers, enhancing efficiency and accuracy within Hong Kong's legal framework.
+This includes domain-specific applications such as legal research, case analysis, and the drafting of legal opinions.

 Our model can be accessed [here](https://huggingface.co/HKAIR-Lab/HK-O1aw).